thomasnield/oreilly_bard_articles_thomasnield/bard_thomas_nield_9.md

 However, Math LaTex has a [bit of a learning curve](https://www.overleaf.com/learn/latex/Mathematical_expressions) and your time may be limited to learn yet something else.
 Thankfully, we can try to describe to Bard what we want to express mathematically and get a Math LaTex expression made for us.

 Let's start simple.
 Say we want to take the fraction `x^2/3` and express it as math LaTex.
-Let's try to describe that expression to Bard and ask it to create some Math LaTex out of it:
+Let's try to describe that expression to Bard and ask it to create some math LaTex out of it:

 **PROMPT:**